MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/let-statement.md

 To optimize multiple uses of the `let` statement within a single query, see [Optimize queries that use named expressions](named-expressions.md).

 > [!NOTE]
 > The `let` statement binds a name to a calculation, not to the evaluated value of that calculation.
 This behavior means that multiple references to the same name can return different values due to the calculation being evaluated multiple times.
-To avoid this behavior, use either [toscalar()](toscalar-function.md) or [materialize()](materialize-function.md).
+If this is not the desired behavior, use [toscalar()](toscalar-function.md) or [materialize()](materialize-function.md).

 ## Syntax: Scalar or tabular expressions